 - Why don’t you do that?
 Is it scary?
 Will that fear matter in 5 hours?
 5 days?
 5 years?

 You can use this more technical way to get yourself better.
-Don’t limit yourself to just these, use your creativity to understand yourself even better.
-Maybe you can define what actions you might take (in the future) to improve.
+Don’t limit yourself to these, use your creativity to understand yourself even better.
+You can define what actions you might take (in the future) to improve.

 Another great practice is gratitude.
-Very nice to put your mind in the right mode.
-Just start by once a day, preferably in the morning to write down 3 things you are really grateful for in your life.
-Really think and feel these things.
+A great method to put your mind in the right mode.
+Start by once a day to write down 3 things you are grateful for in your life.
+Think and feel these things.
 Don’t jot down 3 random items or thoughts, that isn’t enough.
-Dig deep and really feel the luck and gratitude.
+Dig deep and feel the luck and gratitude.

-It could be you are grateful you live close to your job, or that there was a nice spring rain, or something as simple as your favorite series getting a new season.
+It could be you are grateful you live close to your job.
+Or that there was a nice spring rain.
+Even something as simple as your favorite series getting a new season.

-Secondly if you can’t learn to be content with what you have now, you won’t ever be happy with what you have later.
-Finding the gratitude in the now, will make you appreciate everything extra even more.
+Secondly, if you can’t learn to be content with what you have now, you won’t ever be happy with what you have later.
+Finding gratitude in the now will make you appreciate everything extra you gain even more.

 Let’s start taking small steps, to bigger steps, to huge steps.
-Beginning to be more social and slowly building friendships sucks.
+Beginning to be more social and building friendships is hard.
 You are out of practice and it doesn’t feel natural.
 But practicing something you’re not good at always does.